UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

 .. solution:: Solution for 4.1.1 on Rackham (change <user>)

-   Solution is very similar for the other centres - just change the R version (for instance to R/4.2.1 for LUNARC and R/4.1.2 for HPC2N).
+   Solution is very similar for the other centres - just change the R version (for instance to 4.2.1 for LUNARC and 4.1.2 for HPC2N and 4.2.2 for NSC and 4.4.1 for PDC).

    .. tabs::